Skip to content

 Short answers, pulled from the story.

-Emperor Meiji lifted the ban on red meat consumption in 1872 as part of opening Japan to Western influence.
-A New Year's feast staged by the new ruler contained European-style foods reflecting the government's desire to embrace foreign customs.
+Emperor Meiji lifted the ban on red meat in 1872 as part of the Meiji Restoration and the opening of Japan to Western influence.
+That year a New Year's feast featured European dishes, and for the first time in a thousand years ordinary people were allowed to eat meat in public.